Scarborough, North Yorkshire: Creative industries

 Creative industries have been cited as playing a vital role in the regeneration of Scarborough; a report in 2005 estimated that they comprised 19% of the town's economy.
 They were also a major focus of Scarborough's winning entry in the 2008 Enterprising Britain competition, with representatives from Woodend Creative Workspace and Scarborough-based Electric Angel Design representing the town in the Yorkshire and Humber regional heats.
 In the finals in London on 16 October 2008, Scarborough won the title of Britain's Most Enterprising Town, and subsequently went on to win the European Enterprise Awards as Great Britain's representative, on 13 May 2009 in Prague.

 In 2010 the town was the winner of the 'Great Town Award', as nominated by the Academy of Urbanism, beating Chester and Cambridge respectively.

 Healthcare

 Scarborough Hospital is the local district general NHS hospital.
-It is run by the York Teaching Hospital NHS Foundation Trust, and is the largest employer in the area employing over 2,400 staff.
+It is run by the York and Scarborough Teaching Hospitals NHS Foundation Trust, and is the largest employer in the area employing over 2,400 staff.
 A review of acute healthcare in the town in 2019 identified problems recruiting staff at the hospital but promised to maintain the site's Accident and Emergency department.

+A new £47 million Emergency Department is under construction and is due to open in early 2024.

+Governance

+In 1835 Scarborough became a municipal borough, until 1890 the district also contained the parish of Falsgrave, from then the district only contained the parish of Scarborough, on 1 April 1974 the district and parish were abolished to form the non-metropolitan district of Scarborough.
+No successor parish was formed so it became unparished.
+On 1 April 1985 the parish of Osgodby was formed from Cayton and part of the unparished area.
+On 1 April 2023 Scarborough district was abolished and became part of North Yorkshire unitary authority area, a charter trustees was formed.
+On 1 April 1999 Eastfield was formed from part of the unparished area.
+On 1 April 2025 the remaining part was parished as Scarborough, parts of the unparished area also went to the parishes of Eastfield, "Newby and Scalby" and Osgodby, with a town council, elected on 1 May 2025 and the town council met for the first time on 15 May.